kivy/kivy/doc/sources/installation/installation.rst

 To help detect issues and behaviour changes in Kivy, a set of unittests are provided.
 A good thing to do is to run them just after your Kivy installation, and every time you intend to push a change.
-If you think something was broken in Kivy, perhaps a test will show this?
-If not, it might be a good time to write one .)
+If you think something was broken in Kivy, perhaps a test will show this.
+(If not, it might be a good time to write one.)

 Kivy tests are based on nosetest, which you can install from your package manager or using pip::